vavoor/pipifax-lang/assignments.md

 Add a semantic check to ensure global variables have a unique name, i.e. add a visitor that checks for duplicates.
 If duplicate names are discovered, an error message should be printed and no output file should be generated.

+## 4. Create an abstract syntax tree

+Instead of generating code from the parse tree, we will create an abstract syntax tree (AST) from the parse tree and use this for the semantic analysis and for the code generation.

+Create a visitor that creates the nodes of the AST.
+The AST needs to represent the program and the global variables.